eclipse/mosaic.website/content/docs/getting_started/_index.md

 ### Additional Software

 Each simulation with Eclipse MOSAIC requires additional software.
-As MOSAIC is written in JAVA, first of all, a JAVA runtime environment (JRE) needs to be installed for your operating system.
+As MOSAIC is written in JAVA, first, a JAVA runtime environment (JRE) needs to be installed for your operating system.
 Furthermore, each simulation requires additional simulators to be installed, for example the traffic simulation tool Eclipse SUMO or the communication simulators OMNeT++ / INET or ns-3.

 The following table gives an overview of supported environments and simulators.
 Please make sure that you install those versions only.